metamn/vue/test1/README.md

+## Components

+1. There are lots of reusable components out there like Material Design for Vue ... we should find a strategy here how to proceed to not reinvent the wheel
+2. My own components should be standalone npm modules with their own Github repository and versioning

-## Basics
+### Basics

 - new components can be added / removed via the router in `router/index.js`

-## Components
+- or imported inside an already added parent component

 > For example, you can put each component in its own directory, with its static assets right next to it.
 - http://vuejs-templates.github.io/webpack/static.html